cardano-community/guild-operators/docs/Scripts/cntools-changelog.md

 ## [5.3.1] - 2020-08-04

-> We have made quite a few changes to not use ptn0 in our scripts and source github structures (except template files), alongwith other changes listed beneath.
-Please follow steps below for upgrade (from 5.1.0 or earlier):
+> If you're coming version 5.2.1 (not required if you're on 5.3.0), We have made quite a few changes to not use ptn0 in our scripts and source github structures (except template files), alongwith other changes listed beneath.
+Please follow steps below for upgrade:
 > - Execute the below (by default it will set you up against mainnet network), do not overwrite config please:
 >    `cd "$CNODE_HOME"/scripts`
 >    `curl -sS -o prereqs.sh https://raw.githubusercontent.com/cardano-community/guild-operators/master/scripts/cnode-helper-scripts/prereqs.sh`